A thirteen-year-long broadband view of BL Lac: Modeling the SEDs

 \section{Modeling the SEDs}

-In this section we use the data assembled as described above to investigate the evolution of the broadband spectrum of \source\ between 2008 and 2021.
-To this end we have generated a large number of quasi contemporaneous SEDs by plotting the computed \gray\ spectra together with the data available in all other energy bands in each of the Bayesian intervals defined in Sec. \ref{Bayes}.
-To illustrate the temporal evolution of the broad band emission from \source\ in a visually effective way we have combined these SEDs to form an animation that is available at the following link: \href{https://youtu.be/L1yT105UGYM}{\nolinkurl{youtube.com/L1yT105UGYM}}.
-Flux changes in the optical/UV, X-ray and \gray\ bands are evident with variations of almost two orders of magnitude.
+In this section we use the data assembled as described above to investigate the evolution of the broadband spectrum of \source\ between 2008 August and 2021 March.
+To this end we have generated a large number of quasi contemporaneous SEDs by plotting the computed \gray\ spectra together with the data available in all other energy bands in each of the Bayesian intervals defined in Sec. \ref{datanal}.
+To illustrate the temporal evolution of the broad band emission from \source\ in a visually effective way we have combined these SEDs to form an animation that is available as Supplementary data and at the following link: \href{https://www.youtube.com/watch?v=KkI1d4gK_UU}{\nolinkurl{youtube.com/L1yT105UGYM}}.
+Flux changes in the optical/UV, X-ray and \gray\ bands are evident.
 In the \gray\ band, the spectrum hardens together with the flux amplification, resulting in a shift of the peak of the second component to higher energy values.
-During the brightest and softest X-ray state (on MJD 59128.91), the low-energy SED component extended to the X-ray band as a consequence of a significant change of the location of the synchrotron peak from the usual $\sim10^{14}$ Hz to $\sim10^{16}$ Hz, well into the HBL regime \citep{Padovani1995,Abdo_2010}.
-Such a large modification, never observed before in \source\,, marks the extraordinary nature of this flare, which has been studied also by \citet{2021arXiv210705660D} and \citet{2021arXiv210500221P}.
+During the brightest X-ray state (on MJD 59128.18; 06 October 2020), the low-energy SED component extended to the X-ray band as a consequence of a significant change of the location of the synchrotron peak from the usual $\sim10^{14}$ Hz to $\sim10^{16}$ Hz, well into the HBL regime \citep{Padovani1995,Abdo_2010}.
+Such a large modification, never observed before in \source\,, marks the extraordinary nature of this flare, which has been studied also by \citet{2021MNRAS.tmp.2396D} and \citet{2021MNRAS.507.5602P}.